-Stable, reliable broadband infrastructure positions Idaho communities to attract business and enhance quality of life for their citizens.
+A vibrant economy starts with connectivity.
+Stable, reliable broadband infrastructure positions Idaho communities to attract business and enhance the quality of life for their citizens.

 Additional Idaho Broadband Resources

 The Idaho Broadband Fund consists of funds appropriated by the legislature for financial assistance of broadband infrastructure in Idaho to promote equal access in economic development, public safety, telehealth and education.
 Learn more about the statewide projects that have been reimbursed by the Idaho Broadband Grant Program here.
 Submit your broadband project proposal here.

 Idaho Department of Transportation’s Dig Once Map allows communities and ISPs to take advantage of earth-moving activities to deploy conduit and fiber more effectively.
 Find it here.

 Find a map from NTIA that represents the areas with the greatest need for broadband in the United States here.

 Combination of data from FCC, NTIA and other sources, giving county and city statistics on broadband connectivity including pricing, providers and advertised speeds.
 Find it here.

 A map from the FCC showing residential broadband connectivity as reported by ISPs to the FCC.
 Data is reported down to the Census block level but may overstate reported service since providers may not offer service to every home in that Census block.
 You can find the map here.

 Public Wi-Fi locations in Idaho reported by the Idaho Commission for Libraries, including available locations for public use.
 Find it here.